OtienohOwinoh/My-LIbrary-App/README.md

 # Description

-Maktaba Library APp is your one stop resource to view your favorite book synopsis.
+Maktaba Library App is your one stop resource to view your favorite book synopsis.
 A wide selection of books have been identified by our editors and displayed.
 You can click on a title you would like to read and the book details pop up where you will read summary and snipets from your favorite book.

-### `npm start`
+# Setup Requirements`

-Runs the app in the development mode.\
+A smartphone/tablet or a pic.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+A WebBrowser

-The page will reload when you make changes.\
+Internet Connection

-You may also see any lint errors in the console.
+# Technologies Used

-### `npm test`
+The following have been used in this project

-Launches the test runner in the interactive watch mode.\
+JSX
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+CSS

 ### `npm run build`